 On busy nights, we need a quick and easy meal to get it on the table quickly and easily.
 Cilantro and Lime Fish is only 4 ingredients and 15 minutes!Jump to Recipe

-A simple fish dinner really doesn’t get easier than this.
-And it’s so easy, I couldn’t believe it.
+A simple dinner really doesn’t get easier than Super Simple Cilantro and Lime Fish Dinner.
+It’s so easy, I couldn’t believe it.
 This was my husband’s idea for a meal on one of those nights we didn’t take anything out and had no clue what we wanted for dinner.

-We have always had tilapia, and that’s what we made this meal with, but I want to start branching out to try new fish soon.
+We have always had tilapia, and that’s what we made this meal with.
+But I want to start branching out to try new fish soon.
 I’m picky and don’t like a very fishy-tasting fish, but have been told to try cod next.
-No matter what fish you like, as long as it’s a light fish, this recipe should work with your choice of fish.
+No matter what fish you like, as long as it’s a light fish, this recipe should work.

 Seriously, it’s so simple I only have one step-by-step photo to show.
 I guess I shouldn’t call it step-by-step then since there’s basically only one step!

-Thaw your fish just a little bit, and add it to a warm pan with a bit of oil or butter to keep it from sticking.
-Squirt a bit of lime juice on the fish and sprinkle with cilantro.
+Thaw your fish just a little bit.
+Add it to a warm medium skillet over medium heat with a bit of oil to keep it from sticking.
+Squirt a bit of lime juice on the fish and sprinkle with cilantro on both sides.

 Cook for a few minutes on each side until the fish is done.
-Serve with some rice and pico de gallo.
+Serve with some rice and pico de gallo if you have it.